-Proposals for new development within a Site of Special Significance will only be permitted where it can be demonstrated to the satisfaction of the Environment Department that:
+Proposals for new development within a Site of Special Significance will only be permitted where it can be demonstrated that:

-- a. they will not have an adverse impact on the special interest of a Site of Special Significance and the development accords with all other relevant policies of the Island Development Plan; or, - b. where there is an adverse impact it can be successfully mitigated so that there is no net loss of the special interest in accordance with a scheme agreed by the Environment Department; or, - c. where there is an adverse impact any loss of habitat can be satisfactorily offset, either on or off the development site, in accordance with a scheme to be agreed by the Environment Department; and, - d. the development accords with all other relevant policies of the Island Development Plan.
+- a. they will not have an adverse impact on the special interest of a Site of Special Significance and the development accords with all other relevant policies of the Island Development Plan; or, - b. where there is an adverse impact it can be successfully mitigated so that there is no net loss of the special interest in accordance with a scheme approved by the Authority; or, - c. where there is an adverse impact any loss of habitat can be satisfactorily offset, either on or off the development site, in accordance with a scheme to be approved by the Authority; and, - d. the development accords with all other relevant policies of the Island Development Plan.